What affects cost planning for moves in Leeds

 Example 4: 2-bed flat with lift booking

 A larger load with a booked lift and a medium van.
-If the lift slot is strict, crews may wait between slots and batch loads.
-Lift timing and batching add idle time and extend labour.
+If the lift slot is strict, crews may have to batch items and wait between runs, which adds non-loading time into the job.

 Example 5: 3-bed house to managed block with loading bay